 While I like day hikes, I am not one for multi-day treks, to be honest.
-You can check out this guide for 28 amazing Lofoten hikes… it includes maps, information, levels, and much more.
+You can check out this guide for some amazing Lofoten hikes, and it also gives the location of each.

 You Can See the Northern Lights in Lofoten

-If you’re looking for additional photography tips for the northern lights, check out our Tromsø aurora guide for help!
+If you’re looking for additional photography tips for the northern lights, check out our Tromso aurora guide for help!